 “My father, Rajabali, shipped me to India, along with my pregnant mother and two younger brothers.
 My father was in charge of organizing the ships and getting key people out of Singapore.
 Until then, I had nothing against the British, but the way we were treated in the ship made me turn my back on the English.
 We were put next to the toilet in the lower deck—the whites took all the available accommodation on the ship,” he said.

 He first attended Ismail Yusuf College for two years before moving to St Xaviers College in Mumbai for his Bachelors, when he also became part of the Bombay Students Union under Prabhakar Kashinath Kunte.
 Recalling an incident, Mr. Ameerali said he had been unable to sit cross-legged ever because of 23 an injury on his right knee, where the police had hit him with batons during a rally in Bombay, now known as Mumbai.
 After a strike in college, he was briefly jailed in the Azad Maidan police station.

 He also narrated another incident in which he had joined two others to write a letter to the public, calling for a revolt during the Indian Naval Mutiny in Mumbai in 1946.
 “We went underground and surfaced only after Aruna Asaf Ali’s efforts ended the naval stand-off,” he said

 After returning to Singapore, Ameerali took up various government positions and was solely responsible for drafting the country’s Employee’s Provident Fund Bill in 1955.
 The Employee’s Provident Fund Bill was later passed by the Federation Parliament.

-Mr. Jumabhoy has made a public address to many organizations in India, UK, Australia, and South Africa.
-He is also the author of a book on "South Asia-India, Pakistan, and Bangladesh -Towards new Horizons.
+Mr Jumabhoy has made public address to many organizations in India, UK, Australia and South Africa.
+He is also the author of a book on “South Asia-India, Pakistan, Bangladesh –Towards new Horizons.